| Thomas

 its banks and smell the aroma of freshly baked bread coming from

+the cottage.
 According to the biography

 on his web site, Thomas Kinkade is one of America's most collected